Carbon export in a changing Arctic Ocean

 Advancements in radionuclide measurements

 One of the long term goals of the TRACER lab is to push the frontier of autonomous radionuclide measurements, which includes developing more precise and practical sensors for in-situ quantification of marine and freshwater radioactivity.
-The TRACER lab will have the full range of traditional radiochemical instrumentation with which to calibrate new equipment and the Genesee River and Lake Ontario are ideal, local test sites.
 We hope to forge collaborations with scientists, engineers, and industry leaders to utilize and improve these in-situ detectors for contamination monitoring and process-based studies.